ifurusato/kros-core/README-microcontrollers.md

      script installed:  ./main_hihp_rp2040.py
      libraries at:      ./upy/

+  3. a second RP2040, this time a QT Py RP2040 as an external clock as an alternative to the TinyPICO.

+     mounted at:        /dev/ttyACM1
+     open with:         rshell -p /dev/ttyACM1 --buffer-size=32 --baud=115200
+     script installed:  ./main_qtpy_rp2040.py

 Note that on your own computer the actual tty used may differ.

 To connect to the microcontroller, use rshell with the board's port as an argument.